 “It’s okay.
 Things happen.
-I seem to lose a lot of family,” Jasmine said, “Not everyone can live forever.”
-The trio nodded as the train began to move.
-“And we’re off," she said, “I’m kind of excited.”
+I seem to lose a lot of family,” Jasmine said.
+“Not everyone can live forever.
+They were pretty old anyway,” the trio nodded as the train began to move.
+“And we’re off,” she said.
+“I’m kind of excited.”

 “Yeah, you’ll love Hogwarts,” Hermione said.